The Duke Department of Surgery

 is pleased to support three clinical laparoscopic fellowship positions providing clinical and academic training in advanced laparoscopic/Robotic surgery, bariatric surgery, and advanced endoluminal surgery.

-The Duke Minimally Invasive and Bariatric Surgery Fellowship is a one-year program (July 1 to June 30) designed to expand the skills and knowledge of participants--both clinically and scientifically-- and to empower them to become leaders in this evolving and exciting field of surgery.
+The Duke Minimally Invasive and Bariatric Surgery Fellowship is a one-year program (August 1 to July 31) designed to expand the skills and knowledge of participants--both clinically and scientifically-- and to empower them to become leaders in this evolving and exciting field of surgery.

-Although the primary focus of the fellowship is general (foregut, hernia, colon, solid organ, etc.) and bariatric laparoscopic surgery, the fellow may also have the opportunity to be involved in other areas of endosurgical application, including thoracic, urological, and pediatric surgery.
+Although the primary focus of the fellowship is general (foregut, hernia, colon, solid organ, etc...) and bariatric laparoscopic surgery, the fellow also has the opportunity to be involved in other areas of endosurgical application, including Thoracic

-The involvement in these various fields is based on the fellow's interest and desire to seek participation with the faculty in these areas.
+surgery.
+The involvement in these various fields is based on the Fellow's interest and desire to seek participation with the faculty in these areas.

-Begun in 1993, the Minimally Invasive and Bariatric Surgery Fellowship has trained many individuals whose accomplishments and continuing contributions to the field of endosurgery are well recognized and have served to further build the reputation of this program.
+Founded in 1993, the Duke Minimally Invasive and Bariatric Surgery Fellowship has trained many individuals whose accomplishments and continuing contributions to the field of endosurgery are globally recognized and have served to further build the reputation of this program.

 Durham, NC 27710